SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 # For putting Redis .conf file(s) in
 $ sudo mkdir /etc/redis

+# Set Redis user
+$ sudo adduser --system --group --no-create-home redis

+# This is where we dump the DB to
+$ sudo mkdir /var/lib/redis
+$ sudo chown redis:redis /var/lib/redis

+# Regular users should not be able to access this location
+$ sudo chmod 770 /var/lib/redis

 # We "install" the bot to /opt
 $ cd /opt